xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

 6.4 Operation
 6.4.1  The Xtext parser shall read the dependencies from the file and include them as part of the data to validate.
+6.4.2  The user dependencies are made into resource providers that are made available to the MASL container manager when validating the given container.

 ### 7. Design Comments